OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/05_1_HandlingModels_GettingScores/HandlingModels_GettingScores.md

 ## <a name="Scores">Scores</a>

-*SQ_Model* handles allow retrieving the scores for the model worksheet.
+*SQ_Model* handles allow retrieving the scores for the observations used to train a model.

 We can retrieve a pointer to a *tagSQ_VectorData* structure, which we can use to handle the model scores, by using the function *SQ_GetT()*:
 ```